February 21, 2012, Christopher D. Carroll MathFactsList

 .)

 Many of the following facts can be interpreted as manifestations of the limiting relationships between continuous and discrete time approaches to economic problems.
-(The continuous time formulations often yield simpler expressions, while the discrete formulations are needed for computational solutions; one of approximations is to show how the discrete-time solution becomes close to the corresponding continuous-time problem as the time interval shrinks).
+(The continuous time formulations often yield simpler expressions, while the discrete formulations are useful for computational solutions; one of the purposes of the approximations is to show how the discrete-time solution becomes close to the corresponding continuous-time problem as the time interval shrinks).

-Fact 13.
-If from the viewpoint of period
+Fact 16.
+If from the viewpoint of period the stochastic variable

 is lognormally distributed with mean